 Just being seen as a group in capacity and helping will let people see our organization.
 The ties and bonds that many of us have formed over the years is obviously strong and others will see and ask if we are out for a reason.
 I personally am a member in a few of the appendant bodies that participate in a bring a brother event.

-I am working on several events that are bring a potential night events for blue lodge.
-These things run from barbeques, to trivia, and as simple as an outing of golf or bowling.
+I am working on several events that bring potential night events for the Blue Lodge.
+These things run from barbeque, to trivia, and as simple as an outing of golf or bowling.

 In conclusion my brothers it is our duty to work on membership retention and membership growth.
 If we are not proactive now with gaining and growth the future may see a large decline or even departure of our beloved craft.